Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 ____
 ""This crypt smells of roses.
 The remains atop its marble slab have disintegrated, except for one thighbone.""
 ____
+If the characters disturb Saint Markovia's remains, add:
+____
-If the characters disturb Saint Markovia's remains, add: "A ghostly form appears above the dust, so faint that you can barely discern more than part of a face.
+A ghostly form appears above the dust, so faint that you can barely discern more than part of a face.
 From this apparition comes the faintest of whispers: "The vampire must be destroyed.
 Use me as your weapon."
-With that, it fades away."
+With that, it fades away.""

-Treasure.
+____
+Treasure
 A detect magic spell reveals that the thighbone radiates an aura of evocation magic.
 See appendix C for more information on Saint Markovia's thighbone.

 CRYPT 7
+_____
 "The stone door of this crypt lies on the floor, its inscription obscured by fog.
 The crypt gapes open.
 A skull, some bones, and a few bits of rusted armor lie atop a marble slab with a leering stone gargoyle squatting at each end."
+_____
 The epitaph on the door reads "Endorovich (Endorovich the Terrible): What the blood of a hundred wars did not do, the spurn of a woman accomplished."
 Endorovich was a ruthless soldier and self-aggrandising noble who loved a woman named Marya but she lobed another man.
 As Marya and her lover were dining, Endorovich put poison into the man's wineglass.
 The glases, however, were mixed up, and Marya drank the poison intended for her lover instead.
 The lover was hanged for murdering Marya and buried at the Ivlis River crossroads.
 Endorovich never got over his guilt and, out of madness, killed many in his lifetime.
 Endorovich's spirit is trapped inside one of his gargoyles.
 If anyone disturbs the bones on the slab, one